How Does Anti-Hack Security Testing Work?

 Well, first consider that hackers are everyday individuals that will have jobs and responsibilities.
 These people can be programmers, coders, or career criminals – but if there’s one thing that they will all have in common, it’s that they can cause millions of dollars in damage every year.
 There are typically two types of hackers; those that practice their activities for entertainment, and those that wish to gain something out of it.

-But there is a secret third type of hacker, the anti-hacker if you will and these experts are invaluable to businesses that operate their own online presence via a website.
+But there is a secret third type of hacker, the anti-hacker if you will and these experts are invaluable to businesses that operate their own online video or text based presence via a website.
 Often referred to as ethical hackers, these individuals are willing to offer their expertise and digital prowess, in return for a fee, or some form of compensation.

 Cisco Certified Network Associate Certification, also known as CCNA certification, is a type of qualification that entry-level employees and staff can obtain to better understand an employer’s network.
 With better understanding, this network can be improve...More